kibook/s1kd-tools/s1kd-instance/README.md

 -e &lt;ext&gt;
 Specify an extension on the data module code (DME) or publication module code (PME) for the instance.

+-F
+After filtering, "alts" elements containing only one child element will be "flattened" by replacing them with the applicable child element.
+Alts elements with multiple child elements are left untouched.

 -f
 Overwrite existing file with same name as the filename generated automatically with -O, if it exists.

 -G &lt;CODE&gt;/&lt;NAME&gt;
-When using the -g option, instead of the default enterprise code and name, use the values &lt;CODE&gt; and &lt;NAME&gt;, which are separated by a slash (/).
+Similar to the -g option, but instead of the default enterprise code and name, use the values &lt;CODE&gt; and &lt;NAME&gt;, which are separated by a slash (/).
 To only include a code, specify &lt;CODE&gt; with no slash.
 To only include a name, specify &lt;NAME&gt; prefixed by a slash.

 -g
 Set the originator of the instance.
 When this option is specified, the code "`S1KDI`" and the name "`s1kd-instance tool`" are used by default to identify that the instance was produced by this tool.
 A different code and name can be specified with the -G option.